 Guidance to help parishes with the safe celebration of Mass in accordance with government guidelines on social distancing during the COVID-19 pandemic.

-The Government has updated its guidance for Places of Worship.
+On 22 December 2020, the Government updated its guidance for Places of Worship.
 This is to ensure that social interaction is limited in order to reduce the risk of viral transmission.